 If your site is on Shopify, the setup path has some platform-specific steps — see How to Add a Chatbot to Your Shopify Store in 2026 for the exact embed sequence and where to place the widget on product vs. cart pages.
 For course creators and info product sellers, the lead capture pattern maps closely to the pre-enrollment context covered in AI Chatbot for Online Courses: Turn FAQ Overhead Into Auto-Answers.

-Start free on saavos — train on your product pages in five minutes, capture your first lead the same day.
+Preview saavos — train on your product pages in five minutes, capture your first lead the same day.